 We will only use your personal data for the purposes described in this Privacy Notice.
 If we need to use your personal data for an unrelated purpose, we will update this Privacy Notice and notify you in accordance with the applicable laws.

-Cookies are small text files that are placed on your computer, smartphone or other device when you visit our Service Directories.
-A cookie file is stored on your device and allows us, or our third party service providers (see below) to recognise you and make your visit easier and more useful to you when you revisit our Service Directories.
+Cookies are small text files that are placed on your computer, smartphone or other device when you visit our Website.
+A cookie file is stored on your device and allows us, or our third party service providers (see below) to recognise you and make your visit easier and more useful to you when you revisit our Website and Service Directories

 The following lists the cookies used on our Service Directories:

-- _ga, _gat, _gid: Google Analytics generated cookies are used to gather information allowing us to understand your interactions with our sites and improve your experience.
-For more information about the use of Google Analytics and how it collects and processes data, please see “How Google uses information from sites or apps that use our services” (www.google.com/policies/privacy/partners/).
+ii. [_ga, _gat, _gid]: Google Analytics generated cookies are used to gather information allowing us to understand your interactions with our sites and improve your experience.
+For more information about the use of Google Analytics and how it collects and processes data, please see “How Google uses information from sites or apps that use our services” (www.google.com/policies/privacy/partners/);

-These cookies help us understand if you have visited our Service Directories before, the time you visited the site and the pages you looked at.
-If you choose to block cookies you will not be able to use all the features on our Service Directories.
-Certain cookies are required in order for the Service Directories to work properly.
-These are XSRF-TOKEN, Laravel session and Subdomain.
+These cookies help us understand if you have visited our Website before, the time you visited the site and the pages you looked at.
+If you choose to block cookies you will not be able to use all the features on our Website.

 For more information about cookies, including how to view the cookie that have been set and how to manage or delete them, please visit www.allaboutcookies.org.

-The Website and the Service Directories are not intended for children and we do not knowingly collect data relating to children.
+The Website and the Service Directory is not intended for children and we do not knowingly collect data relating to children.

 8. Disclosure of Personal Data